Cloudflare Orange Cloud vs Grey Cloud: Wrong Toggle Breaks Site

 Common causes

-Each scenario below is “flipped the wrong cloud” — knowing which scenario you’re in tells you which way to flip.
+Each scenario below is “flipped the wrong cloud.”
+Knowing which one you’re in tells you which way to flip.

 1. Origin SSL cert provider needs grey cloud during issuance

 Let’s Encrypt’s HTTP-01 challenge hits http://yourdomain.com/.well-known/acme-challenge/....
-If the cloud is orange, Cloudflare’s edge answers first — it serves its own response, not your origin’s challenge file.
-The CA cannot validate and the cert issuance hangs in pending.
+If the cloud is orange, Cloudflare’s edge answers first and serves its own response, not your origin’s challenge file, so the CA cannot validate and issuance hangs in pending.
+(DNS-01 challenges are unaffected by proxy status, which is why managed platforms increasingly prefer them.)

-How to spot it: Your platform (Vercel, Render, Fly, custom origin) shows “SSL pending” for hours.
-The Cloudflare DNS UI shows orange next to the A record for the apex or www.
+How to spot it: your platform (Vercel, Render, Fly, custom origin) shows “SSL pending” / “Issuing” for hours.
+The Cloudflare DNS panel shows orange (Proxied) next to the A or CNAME record for the apex or www.

 2. WebSocket connection dropped at edge